ubuntu/snappy-playpen/texworks/README.md

 # TeXworks snap

-This project creates a non working snap of TeXworks built from git. texlive is not included.
+This project creates a working snap of TeXworks built from git. texlive is included from upstream.

 ## Current state

 Working features:
-  - Editor starts
+  - Everything

 Known issues:
-  - texlive folder not recognized properly:
-    - files in usr/share/texmf, program searches share/texmf
-  - qt theme not recognized
+  - if installed without --devmode the menu is not visible (tested only on unity7)
+  - You need to confirm the texlive install

 TODO:
+ Check menu without --devmode